mesa-git/Anti-Patterns/README.md

 NOTE:
-The original page was here: [Wikipedia:Anti-Patterns](https://en.wikipedia.org/w/index.php?title=Anti-pattern) This was done because some "mod" on wikipedia decided "first of all, "lists of examples" are not always encyclopedic; they are more a trash can."
+The original page was here: [Wikipedia:Anti-Patterns](https://en.wikipedia.org/w/index.php?title=Anti-pattern) This was done because some "mod" on wikipedia decided "first of all, "lists of examples" are not always encyclopedic; they are more a trash can."; but as we know "one man's trash is another man's treasure".
 So here's the trash can:

 <br><br>
 # Anti-Patterns